Alfred to Elizabeth II

 and HRH Prince Henry of Wales.

-During their current tours of duty with the Armed Forces, the
+During their tours of duty with the Armed Forces, the Princes

-Princes have chosen to show their surname as Wales.
-Members of
+chose to show their surname as Wales.
+Members of the royal family

-Prince Edward's children Louise and James) use the surname
+Edward's children Louise and James) use the surname Mountbatten-Windsor.

 Why are Prince Andrew's daughters princesses